kybli/CoviCast/README.md

         python init.py

-3. *In your terminal,* run test .py by executing:
+3. *In your terminal,* run test.py by executing:

         python test.py